achengscode/slideshow/README.md

 Install it yourself as:

-    $ gem install slideshow
+    $ gem install slideshowmd

 ## Usage

-To use, simply just run `slideshow [slideshow name]`.
+To use, simply just run `slideshowmd [slideshow name]`.
 This gem expects a slideshow file in the current directory formatted via `markdown` file format.
 Currently we only support a single Markdown file containing the entire slideshow.

 An example slideshow is below: